Can't Stop California

 We are California.
 Dreamers and doers, caregivers and hustlers, people from every walk of life who show up for our families and communities.
 From the Central Valley to the Coast, big cities to small towns, we don’t let anything stop us — especially when it’s time to make our voices heard.

-Nov.
-4 is a critical special election for California.
-The election season is already here — ballots are here, drop boxes are open, and voting has begun.
+Election season is here — ballots are out, drop boxes are open, and voting has begun.

 Some are spreading fear and confusion to make us doubt our power or feel unsafe voting.
 But when Californians show up, we set the direction for the nation.

 That’s why we’re turning this election season into a celebration of democracy, courage, and belonging.
-In communities across the state, we are organizing local Can’t Stop CA Vote Parties where everyday Californians come together to celebrate our power, protect our vote, and make sure every voice counts in the upcoming elections.
+In communities across the state, everyday Californians are organizing Can’t Stop CA Actions and Events, where we come together to celebrate our power, protect our vote, and make sure every voice counts this election.

-Together, we make sure every Californian can vote freely, safely, and proudly.
-Together, we remind the country: You can’t stop California.
+Together, we can make sure every Californian can vote freely, safely, and proudly.
+Together, we remind the country: you can’t stop California.

 Adopt a Vote Center + Help Protect Our Vote.